 I heard a story once about a Drill Sergeant who told his new recruits that fear is what causes you to wet your pants and courage is what enables you to do what you have to do with wet pants.

 I was reminded of that story this past week, as my family experienced an unexpected crisis.
-It’s too fresh to describe in detail, but the shock and danger has lessened.
-I’m looking for the lessons now.
+It’s too fresh and too personal to describe in detail, but now that the shock and danger has lessened, I’m looking for the lessons.

 As a mentor used to say: